tylerhuyser/CanYouEatItFungusIdentificationApp/README.md

 **Gathering Location IDs**

 The Mushroom Observer API holds a wealth of information, which can act as a double-edged sword.
 While the information available is quite comprehensive, it also consumes an extensive amount of data & memory.

 By viewing the [API schema](https://github.com/MushroomObserver/mushroom-observer/blob/master/db/schema.rb), you can see that pertinent information for each observation is spread across multiple tables and codified with a corresponding ID.
 Thus in order to include all of the user's search parameters, multiple pull requests are required-- the first of which being location.

-An Axios pull request is made to the "Location" table in which a comprehensive list of locations and their corresponding IDs is located.
+An axios pull request is made to the "Location" table in which a comprehensive list of locations and their corresponding IDs is located.
 Using a for loop, each ID is checked to see if it matches the user's inputted city, state, and country.
 If so, the location is stored and passed through as props to the following Get Info function.

 **Getting Season**